mkorman9/admob-openfl/README.md

 Google AdMob extension for OpenFL applications.
 Working on both Android and iOS.
 Code is heavily based on NMEX extension which is pretty much outdated right now.
+This forked version updates the Google Play Services library to the revision 20.
+It was only tested on Android.

 **Instructions**